hunteke/temoa/docs/source/Documentation.rst

-Finally, CapacityAvailableByPeriodAndTech is a convenience variable that is not strictly necessary, but used where the individual vintages of a technology are not warranted (e.g. in calco).
+Finally, CapacityAvailableByPeriodAndTech is a convenience variable that is not strictly necessary, but used where the individual vintages of a technology are not warranted (e.g. in calculating the maximum or minimum total capacity allowed in a given time period).

-The equations governing these variables are shown in the Constraints section, below.
+We explain the equations governing these variables the :ref:`Constraints` section.

+.. _Constraints:

 Constraints
 -----------